-Koen Verhoef studied Molecular Biology at VU University in Amsterdam (1993) and went on to earn a PhD in Virology from the University of Amsterdam (1999).
-During his post-doctoral scientific career he received two EMBO fellowships that allowed him to conduct research at the University of Heidelberg (1998-1999) and at Oxford University (2000-2001).
+Koen Verhoef is a molecular virologist by training, having obtained his Ph.D. from the University of Amsterdam in 1999.
+During his post-doctoral scientific career, he received two EMBO fellowships that allowed him to conduct research at the University of Heidelberg (1998-1999) and at Oxford University (2000-2001).

-In 2001 he started as a technology transfer manager with MRC Technology, the commercialisation company of the Medical Research Council in London, UK.
-In 2003 he moved back to the Netherlands where he founded the Technology Transfer Office at VU University Medical Centre in Amsterdam, which soon expanded its activities to the other Faculties of VU University.
+In 2001 he started as a technology transfer manager with MRC Technology (now: LifeArc), the commercialization company of the Medical Research Council in London, UK.
+In 2003 he moved back to the Netherlands where he founded the Technology Transfer Office at VU University Medical Centre (Medical Faculty) in Amsterdam, which soon expanded its activities to the other Faculties of VU University Amsterdam.